iAmKankan/Neural-Network/activation_functions/relu.md

 ### _leaky ReLU_
 ![light](https://user-images.githubusercontent.com/12748752/136802581-e8e0607f-3472-44f7-a8b2-8ba82a0f8070.png)
 * To solve the  _dying ReLUs_ problem, we use leaky ReLU.
-> #### Function LeakyReLU (z) = max(αz, z)
+> #### Function
+* _**LeakyReLU (z) = max(αz, z)**_
-* The hyperparameter α defines how much the function “leaks”: it is the slope of the function for z < 0 and is typically set to 0.01.
+* The hyperparameter _α_defines how much the function “leaks”: it is the slope of the function for z < 0 and is typically set to 0.01.
 This small slope ensures that leaky ReLUs never die; they can go into a long coma, but they have a chance to eventually wake up.
 A 2015 paper compared several variants of the ReLU activation function, and one of its conclusions was that the leaky variants always outperformed the strict ReLU activation function.
 In fact, setting α = 0.2 (a huge leak) seemed to result in better performance than α = 0.01 (a small leak).
 The paper also evaluated the randomized leaky ReLU (RReLU), where α is picked randomly in a given range during training and is fixed to an average value during testing.
 RReLU also performed fairly well and seemed to act as a regularizer (reducing the risk of overfitting the training set).
-Finally, the paper evaluated the parametric leaky ReLU (PReLU), where α is authorized to be learned during training (instead of
+Finally, the paper evaluated the parametric leaky ReLU (PReLU), where α is authorized to be learned during training (instead of being a hyperparameter, it becomes a parameter that can be modified by backpropagation like any other parameter).
+PReLU was reported to strongly outperform ReLU on large image datasets, but on smaller datasets it runs the risk of overfitting the training set.